 All works within the municipal right of way as a result of private development will require a cost estimate and a 100% security deposit for the value of work.
-All Right of Way works including boulevards, sidewalks, curb and gutter, asphalt roadways etc. are to be completed to the satisfaction of the Township or the Township's Consulting Engineer.
+All Right of Way works including boulevards, sidewalks, curb and gutter, asphalt roadways etc. are to be completed to the satisfaction of the Township or the Municipal Engineer.